 What is a pterygium?

-A pterygium (tuh-RIJ-ee-uhm) is a raised, wedged-shaped bump on the eyeball that starts on the white of the eye and can invade the cornea over the iris.
+A pterygium (tuh-RIJ-ee-uhm) is a raised, wedged-shaped bump on the eyeball that starts on the white of the eye and can invade the sensitive cornea covering the iris, the coloured circle.
 It can be white or cream in colour, and usually grows on the side of the eye closest to the nose.
 These growths are non-cancerous.

 Other risk factors are age (30-50 years old is the most common) and having light-coloured skin or eyes.